atneya/aidl-eeg/README.md

 This project seeks to apply deep learning techniques to electroencephalography (EEG) data collected in the context of subject emotion recognition.

+On the SEED-IV database, we utilized a variety of modern deep learning approaches including high-dimensional convolutional networks as well as hybrid convolutional and recurrent models.
+Utilizing this convolutional approach on preprocessed data achieved state of the art results at 73% accuracy utilizing the LOSO (leave one subject out) experimental format.

+We conclude that models which adequately encompass the concept of locality across multiple spatial, temporal, and frequency domains have the best performance characteristics.

 ## Instructions

 ### Requirements